Arksine/moonraker/docs/installation.md

 - `MOONRAKER_VENV`
 - `MOONRAKER_REBUILD_ENV`
-- `MOONRAKER_FORCE_DEFAULTS`
+- `MOONRAKER_FORCE_SYSTEM_INSTALL`
 - `MOONRAKER_DISABLE_SYSTEMCTL`
 - `MOONRAKER_SKIP_POLKIT`
 - `MOONRAKER_CONFIG_PATH`
-- `MOONAKER_LOG_PATH`
+- `MOONRAKER_LOG_PATH`
 - `MOONRAKER_DATA_PATH`
 - `MOONRAKER_SPEEDUPS`

-When the script completes it should start both Moonraker and Klipper.
-In `klippy.log` you should find the following entry:
+When the script completes it should start the Moonraker system service.
+If Klipper is running and Moonraker is able to establish a connection the following log entry should be available in `klippy.log`:

 `webhooks client <uid>: Client info {'program': 'Moonraker', 'version': '<version>'}`

-Now you may install a client, such as [Mainsail](https://github.com/mainsail-crew/mainsail) or [Fluidd](https://github.com/fluidd-core/fluidd).
+Now you may wish to install a frontend, such as [Mainsail](https://github.com/mainsail-crew/mainsail) or [Fluidd](https://github.com/fluidd-core/fluidd).

 !!!
 Note
-    Moonraker's install script no longer includes the nginx dependency.
+    Moonraker's installer does not include nginx as a dependency.
     If you want to install one of the above clients on the local machine, you may want to first install nginx (`sudo apt install nginx` on debian/ubuntu distros).